 Transylvanian tourism dropped by 50 percent because of the COVID-19 pandemic this summer.
-The June-October period in 2020 showed a significant decrease in Szeklerland too, especially in Hargita (Hargitha) County, compared to the same period of the previous year.
+The June-October period in 2020 showed a significant decrease in Szeklerland too, especially in Hargita (Harghita) County, compared to the same period of the previous year.

 Based on monthly data, tourist traffic in Transylvania is typically the strongest in summertime.
 Erdélystat (Transylvanian statistical service) made a summary of the preliminary data reported by the county statistical offices that focus on the tourist season.